A Reconstructed Roman Temple Dedicated To Mithras In 240AD Will Be Opening Its Doors In London

 “It was a mystery cult and its rites remain very well guarded mysteries.
 There is nothing written about what went on in the temples, no book of Mithras.
 The one thing we do know is that no bulls were sacrificed there.
 It was a very confined space and I don’t think anyone would have got out alive.”

-Those visiting the reconstructed Temple of Mithras today at the London Mithraeum will find at ground level an art installation by Isabel Nolan and be able to gaze into a massive glass case which holds a stunning 600 of the 14,000 objects that were discovered on the original site in 1954.
-These includes items such as a Roman sandal, a large door constructed of wood, a gladiator helmet crafted from amber and the oldest known financial record in London which was carved and preserved on a wooden tablet.
+Those visiting the reconstructed Temple of Mithras today at the London Mithraeum will find at ground level an art installation by Isabel Nolan and be able to gaze into a massive glass case that holds a stunning 600 of the 14,000 objects that were discovered on the original site in 1954.
+These include items such as a Roman sandal, a large door constructed of wood, a gladiator helmet crafted from amber, and the oldest known financial record in London, which was carved and preserved on a wooden tablet.

 Upon entering the temple, visitors will find themselves gliding down stairs to around 23 feet below the city.
 Here, in Roman times, a river known as the Walbrook once proudly flowed through the center of the city of London until it was eventually lost, having been mostly built over by the 1460s.
 Situated beside the river Walbrook is where the Romans chose to build their sacred Temple of Mithras in 240AD.